mleiv/UIHeaderTabs/README.md

 #### Required parameters:

 - **var tabs: UIHeaderTabs!** - from an @IBOutlet placeholder
-- **var pageControllerWrapper: UIView!** - from an @IBOutlet placeholder
+- **var tabsContentWrapper: UIView!** - from an @IBOutlet placeholder
-- **var orderedGroups: \[String\]** - a list of strings to use as tab titles
+- **var tabNames: \[String\]** - a list of strings to use as tab titles
-- **var controllerStoryboards: \[String\]** - the storyboard names to use as tab content.
-These can all be the same if they are going to a shared table view controller, or all different if you have multiple pages you'd like to show in tabs. *Note: Because I use IBIncludedStoryboard in all my apps, this is not configured to use same-storyboard scene identifiers (although it would be easy enough to change it to do so).
-Put your tab content into a separate storyboard and use that filename in this list.
-If you need to invoke a segue in the main storyboard from the child tab page, you can use: groupsController?.performSegueWithIdentifier("My Segue Identifier", sender: nil).*
+- **func tabControllersInitializer(tabName: String) -> UIViewController?** - returns an instantiated view controller to display under that tab.
+See the example project for examples - it is not hard to do.

 Please add the following additional parameters as-is, so TabGroupsControllable can use them:

-    var pageViewController: UIPageViewController?
+    var tabsPageViewController: UIPageViewController?
-    var controllers: [UIViewController] = []
+    var tabControllers: [UIViewController] = []
-    var currentIndex = 0
+    var tabCurrentIndex = 0

 #### Required functions: